 - Who makes decisions?
 Directors vs Shareholders

-- How directors are appointed, re-elected or removed voluntarily or by force
+- How directors are appointed, re-elected or removed, voluntarily or by force

 - What matters are reserved and require unanimous approval;